FredHutch/nextflow-aws-batch-squared/README.md

 The `--temporary-volume` is used to specify the partition on the host machines which can be used for temporary scratch space.
-This is usually a folder set up in the AMI which has enough space for large-scale file manipulation and emphemeral storage.
+This is usually a folder set up in the AMI which has enough space for large-scale file manipulation and ephemeral storage.

 ### Job Queue